Winter Storm Power Outage: Uri in Texas

 - Stock up in advance.
 Make sure you have plenty of the essentials (bottled water, nonperishable food, toilet paper) on hand.
 That way, you can stay safe at home and not worry about a store running out of what you need.

 - Decrease your demand.
-When dealing with a giant strain on the system, you might be unable to keep things as warm as you’d like, but you can reduce pressure on the grid by lowering the heater a few degrees and turning off some lights or appliances.
+When dealing with a giant strain on the system, you might be unable to keep things as warm as you’d like.
+However, you can reduce pressure on the grid by lowering the heater a few degrees and turning off some lights or appliances.

 - Invest in backup power.
 Installing a solar battery or home generator can make all the difference.
 By doing so, you can keep the heat on — as well as the lights and refrigerator — when the grid goes out (more on that below).

 You might not consider solar effective when cold weather is the issue.
 However, solar panels work well in the winter, and battery systems can store solar power for dire situations like a winter storm power outage.

 Plus, your preparation can begin and end with solar.

 Installing both a Home solar panel system and a home battery can give you an alternative to the electric grid when you need it and set you up for energy independence in an emergency.
 The energy that your solar panels collect flows into your home battery, keeping it charged.
 The home battery then acts as a generator, so you can use electricity in your home by drawing it from the battery.

 The most popular home battery models are the Tesla Powerwall and LG Chem.